 When it comes to money, we always think about the numbers.
 However, the decisions that we make financially stems from our emotions.
 In fact, we make all of our decisions emotionally first.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis is joined by Anne Beaulieu, the founder of Femme Sauvage, a regular Forbes contributor and the author of 29 books in the The Emotionally Intelligent Way© series.
+Together, they talk about how to make better money decisions using emotion.

 In this episode you will learn:

-- Identifying your money triggers
+- How to identify your money triggers.

-- How to heal the emotional weight from triggers
+- How to heal the emotional weight from triggers.

-- How to attract abundance
+- How to attract abundance.

 - And more!